interplaynetary/p2p-template/README.md

 Surplus flows through mutual-recognition of mutual-contribution.

 This is not a zero-sum game where one person's gain is another's loss.

-Instead of climbing individual ladders in competition, we are collectively building something greater - like a vast treehouse where each new branch and platform strengthens the entire structure.
-Every contribution enriches the whole network while benefiting the contributor through strengthened relationships and increased access to mutual support.
+To illustrate this by example: Imagine a potluck where pies you bake that you don't need (surplus) helps a neighbor spend less time cooking, *freeing their time* to fix their oven — the same oven that later bakes bread for your community garden party.
+That's mutual-fulfillment: Your surplus doesn't vanish—it flows to those who directly/indirectly align with your needs/desires/values/goals, creating a ripple effect of mutual-support that comes back to you in unexpected ways while strengthening the network.

 ## How Your Contributions Flow Through the Network